NavigationContentFooter

 cd strapi-projects

-npx create-strapi-app@4.22.1 my-strapi-project --quickstart
+npx create-strapi-app@latest --quickstart

 Tip